How much is your case worth?Get a free case evaluation

 Avrek Law’s Riverside construction accident lawyers have helped more than 10,000 personal injury clients recover the compensation they were owed, with personal injury lawsuit settlement amounts in past workplace injury cases totaling as much as $750,000.
 If you have additional questions, or you’re wondering how to find the right Riverside construction lawyer for your case, don’t hesitate to speak with the lawyers at Avrek Law for a free consultation.

 Our skilled attorneys are here to help you understand your legal options after being injured on a construction site.
-In your consultation with the attorneys at Avrek Law, you’ll receive expert advice from a law firm that has recovered more than $1 billion for clients in personal injury cases across the states of California, Arizona, and Nevada.
+In your consultation with the attorneys at Avrek Law, you’ll receive expert advice from a law firm that has recovered more than $1 Billion for clients in personal injury cases.
 Contact us today – we want to hear more about your case!